diyaayay/learn-solidity/README.md

 - Owner-only `mint()` and `mintTo()` functions
 - Token holders can `burn()` their tokens
 - Includes metadata: `name`, `symbol`, `decimals`, and `totalSupply`

+## 2. contracts/DIYCoinErc.sol

+An ERC-20 compliant token contract named **DoDoCoin** (`DODO`) that supports minting.

+### Features

+- Implements ERC-20 standard using OpenZeppelin's library.
+- Owner-only `mintTo(address, amount)` function to mint new tokens.
+- Initial supply of `1,000,000,000` tokens minted to the contract deployer.
+- Uses OpenZeppelin’s `Ownable` to restrict minting access to the owner.